 How difficult is hospice at home?

-Home hospice comes with challenges, but it is a commitment many family caregivers choose as a gift of peace for their loved ones.
+Home hospice comes with challenges.
+With help, it's possible and often a profound experience.
 Medicare surveys show that almost 80 percent of caregivers say their hospice experience was positive.

-There will be good day and challenges.
-Thankfully, you are not alone.
+Thankfully, you are not alone as a caregiver.
 The hospice team supports you at every step of the journey.
 If you need a temporary break, respite care is a Medicare benefit covering patient transport and up to five consecutive days of inpatient care at a nursing facility or hospital.

-There may be a time when care become too complex for caregivers.
+There may be a time when care becomes too complex for family members.
 General inpatient care is appropriate when a caregiver is unable to manage care due to pain or other symptoms.
-The hospice schedules transportation to a contracted facility with 24/7 nursing care.
+The hospice schedules transportation to a facility with 24/7 nursing care.
 Hospice staff continue to support the patient and their families.

 Do Medicare benefits cover full-time, in-home care?

 Medicare benefits do not pay for around-the-clock or 40-hour workday care.
-A family member usually steps in to be the primary caregiver the hospice patient.
-The hospice team works with the caregiver to schedule visits.
+A family member usually steps in to be the primary caregiver at home.
+The hospice team works caregivers to schedule visits.
+Medicare covers hospice in a nursing home (JPG, 95.2KB), but not room and board costs.

 How much does hospice cost?